Platform-OS/pos-module-payments-stripe/README.md

 ## TODO

+- [x] run webhook setup `function res = 'modules/stripe/lib/webhook_endpoints/create/call', stripe_event: 'checkout.session.completed', path: '/webhooks/checkout_session_completed', connect: false, host: context.location.host`, maybe we should put this code into migration so it will fail until you setup correct stripe key?
+- [x] use new validations from `core` module
+- [ ] find solution for redirect url
 - [ ] implement things required by `payments` module, especially `modules/payments/commands/transactions/udpate_status`
-- [ ] run webhook setup `function res = 'modules/stripe/lib/webhook_endpoints/create/call', stripe_event: 'checkout.session.completed', path: '/webhooks/checkout_session_completed', connect: false, host: context.location.host`, maybe we should put this code into migration so it will fail until you setup correct stripe key?
+- [ ] handle failed or expired payment from stripe?
 - [ ] store api calls in gateway_requests, (checkout_session_create, incomming webhook).
 Maybe we don't need `schema/checkout_session` at all?
-- [ ] use new validations from `core` module
-- [ ] handle failed or expired payment from stripe?
 - [ ] test whole payment flow, do the payment with test card and wait for the webhook that will update transaction status.

 ## Versioning